 Application & Audition Process...

-If you would like to join us, please download our short application form at the bottom of this box, fill it in and email it to email@example.com.
+If you would like to join us for the 2021 company, please download our short application form at the bottom of this box, fill it in and email it to email@example.com.

 We will offer an audition to all applicants and once we’ve received your form, we will be in contact shortly to offer you a choice of audition dates.

 Please note due to Covid-19 and social distancing guidelines, upcoming auditions will take place via Zoom.

 For the audition you will be asked you to prepare two short contrasting monologues (2 mins max): one classical (written before 1960) and one modern (written after 1960).

 The audition process will involve and informal meeting the two directors (Kev and Amanda).
 We will ask you to present both your monologues and we will then redirect at least one of them.
 This will be followed by a short interview, which gives us the opportunity to get to know you, in particular what made you apply, a bit about your previous experience and your commitment to training.
 This also gives you the opportunity to ask us questions and learn more about the course.

 The auditions will be 30 - 50 mins long.

 A key principal of all our work at The Wheel, is put the individual at the centre of their training and we are committed to valuing, respecting and nurturing each individual we work with.
 This includes those who audition with us and we believe it is important to create a warm, supportive and welcoming environment, in our auditions.